-The seldom-visited southeastern corner of Gujarat, sandwiched between Maharashtra and the Arabian Sea, harbours few attractions to entice you off the road or railway line to or from Mumbai.
-There’s little to recommend Vadodara (Baroda), former capital of the Gaekwad rajas, other than its proximity to the old Muslim town of Champaner and the ruined forts and exotic Jain and Hindu temples that encrust Pavagadh Hill.
+Sandwiched between Maharashtra and the Arabian Sea, the seldom-visited southeastern corner of Gujarat harbours few attractions to entice you off the beaten path to or from Mumbai.
+Vadodara (Baroda), former capital of the Gaekwad rajas, is most appealing for its proximity to the old Muslim town of Champaner and the ruined forts and exotic Jain and Hindu temples crowning Pavagadh Hill.
 Further south, dairy pastures gradually give way to a swampy, malaria-infested coastal strip of banana plantations and shimmering saltpans cut by silty, sinuous rivers.
-The area’s largest city is modern, industrial Surat.
-The only place of real interest in the far south of the state is the former Portuguese territory of Daman, although it’s nowhere near as appealing as Goa or Diu.
+The area’s largest city is modern, industrial Surat, while in the far south of the state is the dreary former Portuguese territory of Daman.

 Champaner and Pavagadh

 Champaner and PavagadhRising 820m above the plains of Panchmahal is the solitary hill of Pavagadh, overlooking the almost forgotten city – and World Heritage Site – of CHAMPANER.
 Although the city was fortified centuries earlier, in 1297 the Chauhan rajputs made Champaner their stronghold, fending off three Muslim attacks.
 It remained Gujarat’s capital until 1536, when the courts moved to Ahmedabad and Champaner fell into decline.
 When the British arrived in 1803 it was almost completely overrun by the forest.